eddiesholl/atom-fancy-react/README.md

 You can see an example config in the [package.json](https://github.com/eddiesholl/atom-fancy-react-test/blob/master/package.json#L43) file for `atom-fancy-react-test`.

 The examples here all describe a component defined at `<rootDir>/client/src/components/Foo/Foo.js`.

+Currently you need to restart Atom to pick up any changes to settings.

 ## testStructure
 What is the general strategy for storing test files.